 “Giving your notice is inevitably at least somewhat awkward for you and your manager.
-But maintaining positive relationships with old colleagues can be valuable in the long term if you are looking for references or connections to other firms”, said Sarah Owen, Director of Walters People Ireland.
+But maintaining positive relationships with old colleagues can be valuable in the long term if you are looking for references or connections to other firms”, said Suzanne Feeney, Country Manager of Robert Walters and Walters People Ireland.

 Follow company procedure for resignations

 Refer to your contract or employee manual to confirm the required notice period.
 Following these guidelines is more than just a professional courtesy; your termination benefits may depend on it.
 Even if your new employer is pushing you to start immediately you should honour your commitment to your current company and see out your contract.

 If your new job is with a competitor, ensure that you are not breaking your contract by accepting the position.
 If you decide to move forward with the new job despite any contractual boundaries, your employer may ask you to leave the premises of your current job immediately.